 Building on the foundation they receive in the Lower School, Upper School students are encouraged to use the Library’s space, and to take full advantage of Library databases and other print and online resources in their coursework.
 With the Young Adult and Teen Collections, the librarians aim to foster continued reading for pleasure and the pursuit of personal interests and learning.

-Visits from outstanding children’s and young-adult book authors or illustrators are arranged annually to enhance the curriculum, energize the students reading and writing, and further the understanding of the creative process.
+Visits from outstanding children’s and young-adult book authors or illustrators are arranged annually to enhance the curriculum, energize the students' reading and writing, and further the understanding of the creative process.
+Events such as the seventh grade's "Poetry and Art Day" (below) turn the Library into a learning commons whose mobile furniture facilitates collaboration, creativity, and fun.